Family Fun This Winter

-Canterbury has numerous family-friendly ski fields to choose from, where in many cases children ski for free.
+Canterbury has numerous family-friendly ski fields to choose from, where in many cases children 5 and under ski for free.
 Check out our summary to help you decide where to take your young ones for a dose of snowy excitement this winter.

 Mt Hutt claims to be “the most family friendly mountain in New Zealand” – a lofty statement, but there’s a lot to back it up.
-The ski area has been voted New Zealand’s best ski resort for six years running at the World Ski Awards.
+The ski area has been voted New Zealand’s best ski resort from 2015 - 2022.

 From ages five and upwards, children can join our full or half day lessons, leaving mum and dad time to explore the pistes for themselves.
 “For mums and dads, this means convenient fun for the whole family.
 [We’re] recognised for [our] friendly vibe, Kiwi hospitality, family-friendliness and great terrain.”